 At Americord, we believe that quality and innovation come before salesmanship.
 All our claims, on our website and elsewhere, are accurate and verifiable.
 And we don’t spend a lot of money on maintaining a large sales force.
 All the money that ViaCord expends on sales and marketing comes at a cost to you, the consumer, in the form of higher prices and hidden fees.

-At Americord, we invest in high-quality products and innovation, not advertising and marketing.
-We hold to the highest standards and are accredited by leading medical agencies, including the American Association of Blood Banks (AABB).
+At Americord, we hold to the highest standards and are accredited by leading medical agencies, including the American Association of Blood Banks (AABB).
 Our experienced team is headed by Dr. Robert Dracker, one of the foremost experts in the world of stem cell banking and an architect of the New York State Cord Blood Stem Cell Guidelines.

 |Cord Blood Banking|

 |Annual: Initial Fee||$1,750||$1,499|

 ViaCord may seem to have a lower price than Americord at first glance, but those annual fees add up over time.

 You can check out how Americord’s prices compare to other private cord blood banks on our Pricing Calculator.